Interior Design

 • Serve the needs, function and requirements of individuals

-• Are appropriate and sustainable
+• Are conceived responsibly and in ways that are sustainable

 Organized trips to experience interior design, architecture and art in urban settings are required in the junior and senior years.
 Students should plan to have adequate funds for these required field trips and for their design studio project materials.